meldrumkathryn/Montecarlo_Project/README.md

 2) Creating a Die:

-to create a die pass in a list of faces to the die class, the die will be generated with
+To create a die, pass in a list of faces you would like your die to have to the die class, faces can be int, float, bool, or string class, and the die can have any number of faces:

 die_object = die([1,2,3,4,5,6])

 docstring:
         purpose: create instance of class die
-        param: <array> of faces on die
+        param: <list> of faces on die
         return: None

 atributes:
-        die.faces = [1,2,3,4,5,6]
-        die.weights = [1,1,1,1,1,1]
+        die_object.faces = a list of faces belonging to the die object die_object.weights = a list of weights corresponding to die object faces

 3) Change die weight:

-use the change_weight function which takes two arguments; the face value to be changed and the weight to change it to, for example to weight of the 1 face of the die we just created to 3 we would use the code:
+Use the change_weight function which takes two arguments; the face value to be changed and the weight to change it to.
+For example, to weight the '1' face of the die we just created by a factor of 3 we would use the code:

 die_object.change_weight(1, 3)